myEvolv-Development-Community/Example-Code-Repo/JavaScript Functions/Subreport Hyperlink to Editable Form.md

 ### End-User Details
 This functionality came out of a request for a streamlined process to end-date medications, diagnoses, strengths, and needs at the end of services.
 We were unable to find a way to link these all together using subforms, so links to forms were necessary.

+Use of promises and MutationObserver were necessary because subreports signal that they are 'loaded' once the frame for the table is ready.
+The actual data contents arrive a little later.
+MutationObserver allows us to wait for the data to arrive and the table rows to populate before attempting to create hyperlinks.

 Once implemented, open the form containing the subreport.
 If it is linked to an editable form, the subreport will render in blue-green italic type.
 This display can be customized as needed.

 In a standard hyperlinked subreport, the link is in the Description Column for Link specified in Setup > User Tools > Sub Reports - User > User Sub Reports, rendered in blue, bold, underlined type.